 How should he think men’s hands might do this thing?

 This same unanswerable question is asked by Brewer’s subtly poignant and silently reproachful WWI etchings.
 In this sense, they may be appreciated as lacunae of ruin, all the more powerful in their urgency because of their restraint.
-As Alan Kramer said in a letter to the author, “The etchings are remarkable because they are understated, yet they would resonate strongly for viewers at the time with the knowledge of contemporary events.”
+They resisted the incendiary impact of illustrations like those of Gustave Fraimont but had great meaning all the same.
+As author Alan Kramer wrote in a letter, “The etchings are remarkable because they are understated, yet they would resonate strongly for viewers at the time with the knowledge of contemporary events.”

 "Bouteille, clarinet, violon, journal, verre" by Pablo Picasso, 1913,

-At top, Ludwig Meidner's 1910 "Bau der Untergrunbahn" (Subway Construction in Berlin).
-Above, J. Alphege Brewer"s "Charing Cross As It Looks Today," published in The Graphic, August 13, 1910.
+At top, Ludwig Meidner's "Bau der Untergrunbahn" (Subway Construction in Berlin).
+Below it, J. Alphege Brewer's "Charing Cross As It Looks Today," published in The Graphic.
 Note that where Meidner places a derrick, Brewer centers Nelson's Column.

 Above, Ludwig Meidner's 1912 "Apokalyptische Landschaft."
 Below, his 1913 "Bombardement einer Stadt."

 At left, Brewer's 1915 "The Church of Notre Dame, Dinant-on-the-Meuse, Belgium."
 Below, George Bellows' 1918 "Massacre at Dinant."

 Below, J. Alphege Brewer's 1914 "The West Front of Rheims Cathedral."
 Because it was published without a US copyright, the etching was reproduced by many printers and sold widely throughout the United States.
 As a silent witness to a great loss, the image was hung on parlor walls where pictures of the firestorm in September 1914 (like the illustration by Gustave Fraimont to its right) would have seemed inappropriate.